Jessica Lord

 Jessica Jane Lord (born 29 July 1998) is an English actress and dancer.
-She is known for her roles as Lola in the fifth series of the Family series The Next Step (2017) and Lena Grisky in the Hulu series Find Me in Paris (2018–2020).
+She is known for her roles as Lola in the fifth season of the Family series The Next Step (2017) and Lena Grisky in the Hulu series Find Me in Paris (2018–2020).

 Early life

 Jessica Lord was born in Rochdale, Greater Manchester.
 When she was six, her family relocated to Port Perry, Canada.
 She attended high school at O'Neill Collegiate and Vocational Institute in Oshawa, specialising in dance.
 She later attended the Centennial College Theatre Arts and Performance.

 Career

 In 2015, Lord made her onscreen debut as a dancer in four episodes of The Next Step.
 Then in 2017, she became a series regular on the fifth series of The Next Step as Lola.
 In 2018, Lord was cast in the Hulu series Find Me in Paris as Lena Grisky, a role she portrayed until the series ended in 2020.
 In 2019, she appeared in an episode of Ransom, and in 2020, she made an appearance in the pilot episode of Party of Five.